Help us help you.

-You can view options on where to get the best advice through our Know your Healthcare Options Leaflet.
+You can view options on where to get the best advice through the NHS “Help Us Help You” Leaflet.

 Cold weather doesn’t have to go hand in hand with illness.
 Here are some simple things you can do to help yourself stay well this winter (click on the highlighted text for more information).

 Keep warm – this may help prevent colds, flu or more serious health conditions such as heart attacks, strokes and pneumonia.